-Dana knows about the breed, the lines, the dogs, the show and schutzhund worlds, the health concerns, the morphology, the temperament, and so on.
-Having such an all-encompassing insight in such a popular breed made it really exciting for us to ask the questions we had on our mind.
+Dana knows about the breed, the lines, the dogs, the show and Schutzhund worlds, the health concerns, the morphology, the temperament, and so on.
+Having such an all-encompassing insight in such a popular breed made it really exciting for us to ask the questions we had on our minds.

 Make yourself a cup of coffee and start reading!

 Why breeding Rottweilers?

 I got my first Rottweiler in 2001 after studying the breed for many years.
 I spent time apprenticing under several experienced dog breeders and learning as much as I could about pedigrees and the breed standard.
 I was very impressed with the ADRK breeding standards and I had started getting involved in the sport of Schutzhund and I wanted to be able to say that the dog I competed with was bred, owned, and handled by me.
 To me, training and competing at the highest level with a dog from my own breeding is my ultimate accomplishment.